SnYGame/SnYGame.github.io/game/statuses/dot.md

 ## Development

 Poison / Burn was added some time in v0 with the effect of losing 5 HP for 3 / 5 turns.
-Like other statuses, these was changed to allow variable potency and duration.
+Like other statuses, these were changed to allow variable potency and duration.
 Later on Bleed was added as a third standard damage over time status.

 ---